Yogi's Gang: Home media

 The episode "The Greedy Genie" was included on the DVD compilation Saturday Morning Cartoons: 1970s Volume 1 released from Warner Home Video on May 26, 2009.
 The "Mr. Bigot" episode is available on the DVD Saturday Morning Cartoons: 1970s Vol. 2.
-On February 19, 2013, Warner Archive released Yogi's Gang: The Complete Series on DVD in NTSC picture format with all region encoding, as part of their Hanna-Barbera Classics Collection.
+On February 19, 2013, Warner Archive released Yogi's Gang: The Complete Series on DVD in NTSC picture format with all region encoding, as part of their Hanna-Barbera Classic Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store, Walmart.com and Amazon.com.
 Yogi's Gang: The Complete Series is also available for download via iTunes Store and Google Play Store.

-Other appearances

-The different villains in this show have made appearances in Jellystone!
-In "Jailcation", Hilarious P. Prankster appears as an inmate of Santo Relaxo.
-In "Balloon Kids", Captain Swashbuckle Swipe (voiced by Bernardo de Paula), Lotta Litter (voiced by Georgie Kidder), Mr. Smog (voiced by C.H.
-Greenblatt), and the Gossipy Witch of the West (voiced by Dana Snyder) appear as a group of sky pirates.
-Mr. Hothead appears in the episode "Heroes and Capes".